 If you are a veteran and have served at Camp Lejeune, you are likely entitled to compensation and health care.
 This is under the Camp Lejeune Justice Act passed on August 2, 2022 by Congress.
 This Act is part of the PACT Act that allows veterans and other personnel to claim and recover damages related to cancer or other medical issues linked to Camp Lejeune water contamination.

-Elrod Pope Law Firm is actively representing employees, veterans, residents and family members who suffered medical problems as a result of Camp Lejeune’s water contamination.
+Elrod Pope Accident & Injury Attorneys is actively representing employees, veterans, residents and family members who suffered medical problems as a result of Camp Lejeune’s water contamination.
 If you are suffering from one of these problems, don’t hesitate to contact us for legal assistance.